NCIEVS/evsrestapi-client-SDK/doc/FHIRVALUESET.md

 This request is appropriate for NCI Thesaurus and finds the included concepts with their definitions and designations.

+The expected result will include the C14225 (Human) concept with its complete definition text, all synonym designations (PT, SY, etc.), and term type information, providing comprehensive concept details beyond just the basic code and display name.
 ```
 cat << EOF > parameters.txt
 {